The Guides' Blog

 Maintaining Calories and Hydration

 To efficiently produce heat, your body needs to be well nourished and hydrated.
-Before a day of ice climbing, I like to eat a dinner high in protein along with some carbohydrates.
-I also try to drink plenty of water to get ahead o
+Before a day of ice climbing, I like to eat a dinner high in protein along with complex carbohydrates.
+I also drink plenty of water to get ahead of the hydration curve.
+The day of, I eat a breakfast high in fat and protein with at least 1000 cal

 Read MORE